pKrime/brignet/README.md

 pip install torch-geometric
 ```

-The directory of each environment can be obtain via
+The directory of each environment can be obtained via

 ```
 conda info --envs